*New updates in orange

 Paratransit Status: San Francisco Paratransit service continues to operate as normal so that customers can travel for essential needs as defined by the Public Health Order.
 Please click here for more information.

-The Berryessa and Milpitas stations opened on June 13.
+As of June 13, the Berryessa and Milpitas stations have opened.
 Minor schedule changes have also been implemented for the first hour of service on the Green and Orange lines.
 For more information, click here.
 As of Monday, June 8, BART has added 3 trains to the morning and afternoon commute on the Yellow Line between Pleasant Hill to Daly City.
 Weekday service is running every 30 minutes systemwide all day between 5:00 AM and 9:00 PM with 3-line service beginning earlier in the evening.
 Single tracking will take place in San Francisco starting at around 8:00 PM.
 For more information, click here.
 BART has temporarily closed several entrances at the four downtown San Francisco stations as well as additional entrances at the 12th & 19th Street stations in Oakland.
 For more information, click here.

 Weekend service has been reduced from 8:00 AM to 9:00 PM.
 Regular weekend train frequency will remain.